ghassan0/stowd/README.md

 - Use same directory structure as can be seen from the `home` (`~`) or `root` (`/`) directories within the application's own directory.
 - Symlink configs so we can edit directly from the dotfiles directory instead of trying to hunt the config files down.
 - Both `home` and `root` configs supported.
-- Hostname-specific, system-specific, and general configs
+- Hostname-specific, distro-specific, system-specific, and general configs
 - Supports Linux, Termux, OSX, OpenBSD, FreeBSD, and Cygwin.
 - Non-root installation using `pip`.